Swishhyy/SwishhyysCustomItem/Documentation/Config.md

     message_duration: 3
     # Whether to show hit message to affected players
     show_effect_message: true
     # Enable debug logging
     enable_debug_logging: false
+  smoke_grenade:
+  # Whether to remove the smoke effect after a delay
+    remove_smoke: true
+    # How long the smoke cloud remains before being removed (seconds)
+    smoke_time: 10
+    # Scale factor for the smoke effect (0.01 is small, 1.0 is large)
+    smoke_scale: 0.00999999978
+    # Maximum diameter the smoke cloud can expand to
+    smoke_diameter: 0
+    # Show hint message to players caught in smoke
+    show_smoke_message: false
+    # Message to show to players caught in smoke
+    smoke_message: 'You''re in a smoke cloud!'
+    # Duration to show smoke message (seconds)
+    message_duration: 3
+    # Enable debug logging
+    enable_debug_logging: false
+  # Configuration for the Railgun weapon
+  railgun:
+  # Unique ID for the railgun
+    id: 107
+    # Maximum damage dealt by the railgun
+    damage: 75
+    # Maximum range of the railgun beam in meters
+    range: 50
+    # Width of the beam/hit detection in meters
+    beam_width: 0.5
+    # Whether the railgun creates an explosion at the impact point
+    spawn_explosive: true
+    # Maximum number of railguns that can spawn in a round
+    spawn_limit: 1
+    # Cooldown between shots in seconds
+    cooldown: 10
+    # Enable debug logging
+    enable_debug_logging: false
 ```